conan-io/docs/creating_packages/getting_started.rst

 any association with Conan.

-We are using a similar GitHub repository as an example, but the same process also applies to other source code origins, like downloading a zip or tar ball from the internet.
+We are using a similar GitHub repository as an example, but the same process also applies to other source code origins, like downloading a zip or tarball from the internet.

 .. note::